Let authenticity drive the bus

 Where do I suggest you start, you ask?

-Here are a few pieces of variety from the past that, I hope, will offer a window into what you can expect in the future are:
+Here are a few pieces of variety that, I hope, will offer a window into what you can expect from me.

-Silently saying goodbye, essay on friendships, neurodivergence, and the Seattle Freeze, Substack
+Silently saying goodbye, essay on friendships, neurodivergence, and the Seattle Freeze

-18 years later, on the life and death of a beloved parent, Substack
+18 years later, on the life and death of a beloved parent

-Never Getting “Better,” But (Hopefully) Getting Closer, musing on chronic illness, Substack (Paid)
+Never Getting “Better,” But (Hopefully) Getting Closer, musing on chronic illness

 P.S.
 I predominantly write from my personal experience as an Autistic person with ADHD, chronic illness, Anxiety, and more.
 Each of these factors can influence my individual experience overall, as well as my experience of each condition.